A challenge to UK & Welsh Governments…

 - Frequency enhancement to Ebbw Valley (4tph) and Maesteg (2tph); like the City and Coryton lines in Cardiff need interventions to give passenger a more useful and appropriate service frequency

-- The Section of Cardiff Crossrail from Cardiff Central via the Bay to Splott/Tremorfa back to the SWML at Rover Way (with the potential for the tram-trains to operate onto the SWML serving new local stations and so avoiding potential capacity constraints at Cardiff Central).
+- The Section of Cardiff Crossrail from Cardiff Central via the Bay to Splott/Tremorfa back to the SWML at Rover Way and now an early opportunity to extend west and integrate with Penarth services.
 The bay line and its extension as part of Crossrail is something I have made the case for on numerous occasions.
-One might argue that this intervention is half CVL asset, and half NR asset and so should attract 50/50 funding from WG and UK Gov
+One might argue that this intervention is half CVL asset, and half NR asset and so should attract 50/50 funding from WG and UK Gov. There is also an opportunity to extend OLE to the VoG Line to allow Tram-train operation on the Penarth branch by extending Crossrail services west from Cardiff Central to Penarth in advance of the north west corridor

 - The CVL extension from Aberdare – to Hirwaun providing enhanced access to the Brecon Beacons and the A465